digitalpardoe/isyncit/README.markdown

 A Little History
 ----------------
-iSyncIt is a small utility that I started writing in early-2006 to make it quicker to use iSync for it's primary purpose - syncing my phone with OS X, when a PowerBook became my primary computer I added functionality to iSyncIt to help preserve the battery life of my computer by automatically controlling the power of bluetooth.
+**iSyncIt** is a small utility that I started writing in early-2006 to make it quicker to use iSync for it's primary purpose - syncing my phone with OS X, when a PowerBook became my primary computer I added functionality to **iSyncIt** to help preserve the battery life of my computer by automatically controlling the power of bluetooth.

-As this stage iSyncIt was a amateur but reasonable well put together (even if I do say so myself) AppleScript utility I felt other people may find useful so I released it to the public.
+As this stage **iSyncIt** was a amateur but reasonable well put together (even if I do say so myself) AppleScript utility I felt other people may find useful so I released it to the public.
 Since the first release downloads have been consistent and the application has steadily evolved as my Objective-C skills have improved.

-In the last year & especially since I began to use an iPhone (which syncs through iTunes) my drive to develop iSyncIt has waned somewhat so I thought it was about time I gave something back to community from which I have learned so much thus bringing me to the release of the source code of iSyncIt.
+In the last year & especially since I began to use an iPhone (which syncs through iTunes) my drive to develop **iSyncIt** has waned somewhat so I thought it was about time I gave something back to community from which I have learned so much thus bringing me to the release of the source code of **iSyncIt**.

 Disclaimer
 ----------
-iSyncIt was my first piece of OS X software (written before I knew what object-oriented programming was) and over the past few years I've made some, but not a great deal, of effort to improve the quality of the code based on Cocoa & Objetive-C paradigms that I have learnt, my main focus has been adding features and making the software as stable as possible.
+**iSyncIt** was my first piece of OS X software (written before I knew what object-oriented programming was) and over the past few years I've made some, but not a great deal, of effort to improve the quality of the code based on Cocoa & Objetive-C paradigms that I have learnt, my main focus has been adding features and making the software as stable as possible.

-Taking into account the above statement I make no guarantees that any of the code contained within iSyncIt can be considered 'correct' in relation to Cocoa & Objective-C paradigms, the only guarantee that I can make is that the code works in the context of this particular application.
+Taking into account the above statement I make no guarantees that any of the code contained within
+****iSyncIt**** can be considered 'correct' in relation to Cocoa & Objective-C paradigms, the only guarantee that I can make is that the code works in the context of this particular application.
 The only code likely to be 'correct' in this repository is the code written by other people.